adam-versed/agentic-ide-toolbox/README.md

 # Agentic IDE Toolbox

 A collection of structured prompts designed for agentic capabilities in modern IDEs.
+This repo was updated/migrated from the original architect framework as I felt there was too much overhead/admin in that approach, this is simpler, more efficient and a bit more self contained.

 ## TLDR;